casualGamer-dev/Nuon/src/core/or/core_or.md

 @dir core/or
 @brief core/or: **Onion routing happens here!**

-This is the central part of Tor that handles the core tasks of onion routing: building circuit, handling circuits, attaching circuit to streams, moving data around, and so forth.
+This is the central part of Nuon that handles the core tasks of onion routing: building circuit, handling circuits, attaching circuit to streams, moving data around, and so forth.